petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-amd-gpu-linux.md

 ---
 # AMD GPU Driver Extension for Linux

 This extension installs AMD GPU drivers on Linux N-series virtual machines (VMs).
-Depending on the VM family.
 When you install AMD drivers by using this extension, you're accepting and agreeing to the terms of the [AMD End-User License Agreement](https://www.amd.com/en/legal/eula/amd-software-eula.html).
 During the installation process, the VM might reboot to complete the driver setup.

 Instructions on manual installation of the drivers and the current supported versions are available.
 An extension is also available to install AMD GPU drivers on [Linux N-series VMs](../linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md).

 > [!NOTE]
-> With Secure Boot enabled, all OS boot components (boot loader, kernel, kernel drivers) must be signed by trusted publishers (key trusted by the system).
-Secure Boot is not supported using Windows or Linux extensions.
+> With Secure Boot enabled, all OS boot components, including the boot loader, kernel, and kernel drivers, must be signed by trusted publishers whose keys are trusted by the system.
 For more information on manually installing GPU drivers with Secure Boot enabled, see [Azure N-series GPU driver setup for Linux](../linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md).
 >
-> The GPU driver extensions do not automatically update the driver after the extension is installed.
-If you need to move to a newer driver version then you need to uninstall the extension and reinstall it or install the driver manually.
+> The GPU driver extensions do not automatically update the driver once the extension is installed.
+To upgrade to a newer driver version, you will need to either uninstall and reinstall the extension or manually install the driver.
 >

 ## Prerequisites

 ### Operating system
 This extension supports the following OS distros, depending on driver support for the specific OS version:

 |Distribution | Version|
 |------------------|-------------------|